prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-01-31-fundamentals-of-data-structures.md

   - _posts/Coding Test/Immersive Toy Problem/2022-02-03-sudoku/
 ---

-## Data Structures

-> Data structure is a storage that is used to store and organize data. <br>
+Data structure is a storage that is used to store and organize data. <br>
 It is **a way of arranging data** on a computer so that it can be accessed and updated efficiently.<br>
+{:.lead}

 * toc
 {:toc .large-only}